 Khorloogiin Choibalsan, Communist leader of Mongolia, is also considered as this.
 A follower of Stalin with a pan-Mongolian vision, while there were improvements in infrastructure and literacy rates under his rule, he would conduct many Stalinist-style purges in the country, killing thousands of potential enemies (specially Buddhist lamas and local nobility).
 He also re-named more than one place in Mongolia after himself - like the Bogd Khan Uul mountain, and both the province and the city of Choibalsan.

 Hermann Goering.
 A corrupt and cruel narcissist who nonetheless managed to be quite charming and had a winning smile.
 As the years went by he turned more and more decadent, stole countless artistic masterworks, dressed in ridiculously expensive and over-the-top costumes, threw wild parties (often with an Ancient Roman-style theme - making the parallel to Caligula even more prominent) and over-indulged in drugs to the point that he became useless as a military or political leader.
 He didn't give a shit about Nazi ideals either, and joined them because it afforded him a quick route to wealth and power, so he could indulge in said decadent lifestyle more easily.
 He was actually officially diagnosed as The Sociopath during the Nuremberg Trials.
-Unlike Caligula, he was perfectly sane and had a brilliant mind—an IQ test performed on him during the Nuremberg Trials came back with a result of 138—but he was an asshole who was in it for himself above all else.
+Unlike Caligula, he was perfectly sane and had a brilliant mind—an IQ test performed on him during the Nuremberg Trials came back with a result of 138—but he was an ass who was in it for himself above all else.
 During the trial he thoroughly dominated his fellow defendants and tried to disrupt the proceedings with lengthy political screeds.
 He also objected to the death sentence handed to him, on the grounds that a man of his stature didn't deserve to be hung like a "common criminal", when the judges refused to allow him to die by firing squad, he committed suicide by swallowing cyanide just to spite them.
 He also believed that he'd be remembered as a folk hero by the German public, boasting that future generations would erect statues of him all over the country.

 Enver Hoxha, communist dictator of Albania.
 After Albania's liberation from Fascist Italy in 1944, Hoxha came to power.
 He soon went on a Stalinist campaign of repression and murder.
 Paranoid of a Yugoslavian invasion, he ordered the construction of 750,000 bunkers... even though Albania only had a population of 3 million.
 His Secret Police, the Sigurimi, were brutal and ubiquitous.
 Declaring Albania an atheist country, he closed all churches and mosques and arrested all clerics.
 He also added his own individual, quixotic touches, banning beards, private car ownership, and color television.
 His propaganda proclaimed him to be the greatest Albanian of all time.